Walloef/glennmillercafe/src/pages/lunchmeny/index.md

 Legendariska låtar i ny kostym: ”Weather Reports arv är en uppsättning låtar som äger spännande möjligheter både melodiskt, rytmiskt och harmoniskt.
 När skickliga musiker ger sig i kast med materialet kan det bli så här kul och levande utan att man kopierar förebildernas tolkningar.
 Bara en sådan sak som att låta två barytonsaxar spela Jaco Pastorius basstämma i Birdland är ju smått genialt!”\
 Rolf Nilsén / LIRA 2019

+**Ti 15 okt: Fergus McCreadie Trio:**\
+Fergus McCreadie p, David Bowden b, Stephen Henderson dr

+The Fergus McCreadie Trio is one of Scotland’s most exciting groups.The music of the trio blurs the lines between Jazz and Scottish Music.
+Tunes feature the improvisation and harmony of Jazz, but it is the introduction of Folk melodies and rhythms that make this music so alluring.
+Influences from Keith Jarrett, Pat Metheny and Jan Garbarek can be heard, but folk artists such as the Gloaming and Lau also have a strong pull on the sound.